Corresponding with Inmates

 Legal Mail - i.e. correspondences between the inmate and lawyer or court - should be addressed to 811 E. City Hall Ave.
 Norfolk, VA 23510 so that they may be delivered directly to the inmate.

 Correspondence between inmates and their friends and relatives are desirable, constructive, and highly encouraged.
 Beginning December 1, 2021, the Norfolk City Jail moved to an electronic mail delivery system.
-All mail will be sent to a facility in Texas to be scanned, and then will be delivered to the recipient via tablet.
+All mail will be sent to a facility in Maryland to be scanned, and then will be delivered to the recipient via tablet.
 That address is:

 Norfolk City Jail